harding/old-docs-history-bitcoin.org/en/developer-guide.md

 payment someone else gave you, he may be able to track the millibits from that second payment too.
-But as long as you consistently use a new public key (in some form) for every incoming payment, no one will ever be able to determine from block chain data exactly how many millibits you control.
+But as long as you consistently use a new public key (in some form) for every incoming payment, no one will ever be able to determine from block chain data the maximum number of millibits you control.

 #### Private Key Reuse Security Considerations